hgranlund/tsi-gpgpu/README.md

 The quick n'dirty guide to getting started on Windows
 -----------------------------------------------------

 Currently, gcc and make is used to build and compile the C code.
 If you have a Windows system with these commands available in a command-line environment, you're good to go.
+Finally you'll need a suitable installation of CUDA.

 Alternatively, you should be able to use cl and nmake from the VisualStudio command-line toolset, but this option has not been tested.
 More information about this topic is available at [msdn](http://msdn.microsoft.com/en-us/library/f35ctcxw.aspx).
 You'll probably need to make some changes to the makefiles in order to make them use the cl compiler.